updated on:

 Table of contents

-During the pandemic years, the logistics industry has gone through big growth interlaced with big challenges.
-Increased volumes, lack of drivers, supply chain vulnerabilities… And the list goes on and on.
-In this article, we’ll cover some of the current problems of the logistics industry and how digital solutions can help with them.
+During the pandemic years, the logistics industry has gone through big growth intertwined with big challenges.
+Increased volumes, lack of drivers, supply chain vulnerabilities, and growing costs forced companies to rethink their processes and operational models.

-Lack of trust between carriers and shippers
+Problem 1: lack of trust between carriers and shippers

 People try to “hack” tender platforms just like any other system.
 To get more profit, carriers bid for tenders with lowered prices and then try to raise them when they win (unfairly).
 Responding to that, some shippers pick more carriers than they need and ultimately cancel agreements with the “extra” ones.
+Just as a poorly managed applicant tracking system can lead to ghosting or mismatched expectations in recruitment, these tender platforms can create friction if the human element is ignored.

 We’ll get back to this issue later, but now let’s take a look at the others.